Newcomb's problem: Definition

 The player does not know what the predictor predicted or what box B contains while making the choice.

-Game-theory strategies
+Limit case

+In the limit case of Newcomb's problem, the predictor is not only extremely reliable but actually infallible.
+Many solutions focus on the limit case, especially as there can seem to be no decision-relevant difference between extremely high probability and certainty.
+However, Nozick defended one-boxing in the limit case and two-boxing in other cases.

+Relationship to game theory

+Some treatments of Newcomb's problem attempt to interpret it in terms of game theory, with the predictor interpreted as a second player.
+However, the problem does not qualify as a game in the sense defined by game theory, since the predictor's choice is probabilistically dependent on the player's choice, and the predictor has no preference order over the possible outcomes.

+Strategies

 In his 1969 article, Nozick noted that "To almost everyone, it is perfectly clear and obvious what should be done.
 The difficulty is that these people seem to divide almost evenly on the problem, with large numbers thinking that the opposing half is just being silly."
 The problem continues to divide philosophers today.
-In a 2020 survey, a modest plurality of professional philosophers chose to two-box (39.0% versus 31.2%).
+In a 2020 survey, a modest plurality of professional philosophers chose to take both boxes (39.0% versus 31.2%).

-Game theory offers two strategies for this game that rely on different principles: the expected utility principle and the strategic dominance principle.
-The problem is called a paradox because two analyses that both sound intuitively logical give conflicting answers to the question of what choice maximizes the player's payout.
+Decision theory offers two strategies for this game that rely on different principles: the expected utility principle and the strategic dominance principle.
+The problem is sometimes considered a paradox (although this classification is disputed) because two seemingly logical analyses yield conflicting answers regarding which choice maximizes the player's payout.